 These traits allow Dekton to be used just about anywhere, in whatever temperature; even as a benchtop for an outdoor bbq!

 Aside from Dekton’s already impressive qualities, the product has been rigorously tested, as seen in the short clip below.

 A product such as this is a fantastic investment; as you can see, it is most definitely one of the most durable and hard wearing surfaces available on the market today!

-Although Dekton is an amazing product, nothing in this world is bulletproof!
 There have been cases of chips occurring on the finished edges of the product, such as on benchtop ends and also on the edges around an undermount sink.
-As these edges are exposed to knocks, they are more susceptible to chipping.
-This can be helped by using the thicker 20mm slab rather than the super thin 8 and 12mm slabs (these would be much better suited to vertical applications such as wall paneling).
+As these edges are exposed to knocks, they are more susceptible to chipping and you will this with any porcelain or even stone benchtop.
+We do recommend that a minimum Dekton slab thickness of 20mm is used for any horizontal application and that mitering the product be avoided.

 What slab sizes and thicknesses are available in Dekton?